 Rolling hills, very few tourists, warming Tuscan food, breathtaking views and unique wines — these were some of the highlights of our stay in Montepulciano – a small town in the province of Siena, Italy.
-We had been to Tuscany before but had stayed in the Chianti region, so this time we were excited to see a different part of Tuscany and relax in a more remote area after the two weeks we spent in bustling Rome.
+We had been to Tuscany before but hadn’t been to Montepulciano, so this time we were excited to see a new region and relax after the two weeks we spent in bustling Rome.

 We drove from Rome to Montepulciano, which was pretty easy albeit some mishaps with a majorly busted rental car:

 We found out our car had a slow leak in one of the tires about 2 hours into our journey and that the tire was almost flat.

 Yes, an Italian on a scooter flagged us down and managed to communicate that to us in Italian (no English).

 No, we had no idea what to do – we were in the middle of nowhere and the car didn’t have a spare.

 Yes, we did end up going to a gas station every morning to fill up the tire with air praying that it would last us the week in Montepulciano and get us back to Rome safely (somehow it did!)

 Yes, we almost drove off a cliff on a tiny, unpaved Tuscan road.

 No, the car didn’t fall off the cliff.

 Yes, the back wheel of the car was hanging off the cliff.